-Here at Perrinville Family Dentistry we conduct oral cancer screening, to find any precancerous conditions early when there is a good chance of curing them.
+Here at Perrinville Family Dentistry we conduct oral cancer screenings to find any precancerous conditions early while there is a good chance of curing them.
 Oral tissues are susceptible to cancerous lesions, just like any other tissues in the body.
-Oral cancer screening encompasses all tissues in your mouth and the connected tissues.
+An oral cancer screening encompasses all tissues in your mouth and the connected tissues.
 That means the lips, face, nose, and neck are included during an oral cancer screening.

-While there are no studies that prove that oral cancer screening reduces the number of oral cancer cases reported, we believe it is an essential part of oral health.
-We believe that periodic screening can indeed help you avoid getting to the stage of full-blown oral cancer.
+While there are no studies that prove that oral cancer screenings reduce the number of oral cancer cases reported, we believe it is an essential part of oral health.
+We believe that periodic screenings can indeed help you avoid getting to the stage of full-blown oral cancer.

 How is Oral Cancer Screening Done?